 On Monday, 10 April 1944, Admiral Halsey met with General MacArthur at 5.10 pm.

 On Saturday, 20 May 1944, Admirals Halsey, Carney and Kinkaid, and Generals Kenney, Harmon, Marshall and Chamberlin met with MacArthur at 4.30 pm.

 On Sunday, 21 May 1944, Admiral Halsey, Carney, Kinkaid and Captain Hudson, and Generals Sutherland, Harmon, Marshall, Chamberlin, Chambers and Kenney met with General Douglas MacArthur at 5.00 pm.

 Robert Blaikie told me that Admiral Halsey visited Brisbane in April 1943 when he stayed at Lennons Hotel where MacArthur was living.

 Robert Blaikie grew up during the war at Lower Bowen Terrace, New Farm, and the US submarines and the Americans were an important part of his life as a boy.
 Robert told me that a neighbour of theirs during WWII had told him:-

 "It is interesting to note that during the second World War United States Navy officers took rooms in the flats and at one stage the USN commander of the Pacific Fleet, Admiral "Bull" Halsey, lived in the smaller of the two blocks, Osmaston."

 He is referring to the two blocks of flats which were directly across Bowen Terrace from where Robert Blaikie lived.
-Can anyone confirm whether Admiral Halsey did in fact stay in one of the flats in Osmaston in Lower Bowen Terrace at New Farm?
+Can anyone confirm whether Admiral Halsey did in fact stay in one of the 6 flats in "Osmaston" at 598 Lower Bowen Terrace at New Farm?
 An Admiral staying in a small flat at New Farm seems a bit unusual.

 State Library of Queensland:- Image number:195462